kp101/Wellness-Monitor/README.md

-The goal of this project is to implement a collection of IoT devices around the house for custom monitoring of activities and provide a low cost, customizable pathway for monitoring activities, alarms and alerts.
+The goal of this project is to implement a collection of IoT devices around the house for remote monitoring of seniors or  children returning from school.
+To that end, provide a low cost, customizable pathway for monitoring activities, alarms and alerts.

 The strategy is to use MQTT as a central broker for monitoring.
 We are monitoring:
   1. the occupants' movement from room to room,